 The truth is no diet plan is 100 percent guaranteed.
 Every body type is different – some lose weight quickly while others take more time.
 But it is refreshing to discover a diet program that is specific to diabetes, high blood pressure and high cholesterol and helps those who have the most difficult time shedding pounds.

-The low carb diet is all about restoring your body chemistry.
+Lowering your carbs is all about restoring your body chemistry.
 It helps regulate your blood pressure, insulin levels, blood chemistry and energy levels back to a normal range.
 From there it is entirely possible to reintroduce more complex carbohydrates back into your diet.
 All it takes is a well thought out diet plan and strict adherence.

 The general rule is: eat until you are satisfied, but don’t overindulge with the approved list of suitable foods.